MicrosoftDocs/powerquery-docs/powerquery-docs/replace-values.md

 # Replace values and errors

-With Power Query, you can replace one value with another value in a column.
+With Power Query, you can replace one value with another value wherever that value is found in a column.
 The **Replace values** command can be found:

 - On the cell shortcut menu.
-Right-click the cell to replace the selected value in the column<!--Shouldn't this be "cell"?--> with another value.
+Right-click the cell to replace the selected value in the column with another value.

    ![Shortcut menu for replacing the selected value](images/me-replace-values-right-click.png "Shortcut menu for replacing the selected value")